SeanezLab/CM_workflow/README.md

 ![Creation of new project in QTM](assets/qtm_new_project.gif)

 7. After clicking `OK`, you will be prompted to select a `.qtmproj` settings file
-    -	For now, it’s recommended to use the file at the location below, though most settings files should work since configuration of the cameras and other such settings don’t change often (if ever)
+    -	For now, it’s recommended to use the file at the location below, though most settings files should work since configuration of the cameras and other such settings don’t change often (if ever):
     ```C:\Users\QTM\Documents\Settings\Settings.qtmproj```

 ![Select the settings file](assets/qtm_settings_file.png)
 ---

 ### Configuring a New Project
-Project configuration is dependent on the nature of all recording components, so these steps will be different if using QTM with analog components and/or Delsys Trigno EMGs.

-***If no EMGs or analog components are required:***
-1. No additional configuration is necessary, skip to [calibration](#calibration)
+Project configuration is dependent on the nature of all recording components, so these steps will be different if using QTM with analog components and/or Delsys Trigno EMGs. ***If no EMGs or analog components are required*** then no additional configuration is necessary.
+Move on to [calibration](#calibration)

 #### EMG Configuration
-When using Delsys Trigno EMGs with QTM, the following configuration steps apply.
+When using Delsys Trigno EMGs with QTM, the following configuration steps apply:
 1. Start Delsys Control Utility by clicking the following icon
 2. Pair sensors and verify connection (green in control utility indicates properly paired sensor)
 3. For each connected sensor:
     1. Click the gear icon
-    2. Ensure sensor is in `EMG Only` mode, has a sampling rate of `2148Hz`, and that bandwidth is set to `10-850Hz`
+    2. Ensure each sensor is in `EMG Only` mode, has a sampling rate of `2148Hz`, and that bandwidth is set to `10-850Hz`
     3. Click the `Apply and Close` button

 ![Modify EMG settings](assets/trigno_sensor_config.gif)